Skip to main content

 Paid Family Caregiver Programs in West Virginia

-Last updated: 6 April 2026 Bottom line: Yes, some West Virginia seniors can have a family member paid to help at home, but there is not a simple statewide program that just sends a paycheck to any relative caregiver.
-The main path is the West Virginia Aged and Disabled Waiver with self-direction through Personal Options. … Read more
+Last updated: 27 May 2026 Bottom line: Some West Virginia seniors can have a family member paid to help at home.
+But there is no simple state program that pays every relative caregiver.
+The main path is the ADW program with Personal Options.
+A second path is Personal Care if the senior already has West … Read more

 Paid Family Caregiver Programs in Washington